dbogarin/My-Learning-Tracker/README.md

 ## Social

-When I have free time I like to writte articules that would help someone an also as a selfnote.
+When I have free time I like to writte articles that would help someone an also as a selfnote.

 [**Click here to see some of my articles(some of them no related to tech**](https://medium.com/@22acacia_cr)